 ESB has identified the main transition and physical climate risks and opportunities across the Group.
 This list of Group Climate Risks will be monitored and reassessed each year.
-The overall specific consideration has been given to the risks risks and risk appetite have been aligned emerging risk developments over time are management preparedness to manage risk is level of climate risk will be a key indicator of the risk level of a new climate change Principal Risk in 2021.
+The overall specific consideration has been given to the risks level of climate risk will be a key indicator of the risk level of a new climate change Principal Risk in 2021.
 Three climate risk scenarios have been developed for use in the regular reviews of ESB's corporate strategy: one physical scenario, based on the IPCC (Inter Governmental Panel on Climate Change) representative carbon pathway 4.5 and two transition scenarios, one based on the Irish Government's current Climate Action Plan and the second on the more ambitious climate commitments for 2030 in the 2020 Programme for Government, respectively.
 For more detail, please see the Environment and Sustainability section (page 76).